freeCodeCamp/freeCodeCamp/curriculum/challenges/english/17-college-algebra-with-python/learn-applications-of-linear-systems/word-problems.md

 \- <a href="https://cdn.freecodecamp.org/curriculum/college-algebra/AlgebraAndTrigonometry-OP_1tE6R5r.pdf" target="_blank" rel="noopener noreferrer nofollow">Algebra and Trigonometry by Jay Abramson</a>

 It is also possible to download the Algebra and Trigonometry textbook from the <a href="https://openstax.org/details/books/algebra-and-trigonometry" target="_blank" rel="noopener noreferrer nofollow">OpenStax website</a>.
 You will need to find the correct textbook and then download the PDF.
-The page numbers for the assignment are based on the first link of this book.
+The page numbers for the assignment are based on the first link for this book.

 # --assignment--